How I Rank All 50 Disneyland Attractions

 Pros: This attraction is heavily themed with Old West artifacts and landscaping, and is located directly in the center of Frontierland.
 Nearly everywhere one looks, the theming is immersive, such as Rancho del Zocalo being visible at the end of the ride.

-Cons: Unfortunately there is very little story presented to guests as they board the mine train (Why are guests here in the first place?
+Cons: Unfortunately, there is very little story presented to guests as they board the mine train (Why are guests here in the first place?
 Why are they boarding this train?).
 Even worse, the train ride itself has very little continuity, with the dynamite scene being the only true example of storytelling).
 The outside lift hills permit guests to see other lands (such as Star Wars: Galaxy's Edge), partly pulling them out of the immersion of the ride, and the Sailing Ship Colombia can also be seen on occasion, which seems a bit out of place.

 49. Indiana Jones Adventure: The Temple of The Forbidden Eye.

 Pros: Not only does Indiana Jones Adventure have a thorough backstory and immersive theming that perfectly complements and ties in with the rest of Adventureland (especially the Jungle Cruise), but it is still the gold standard of immersive queue theming.
 Despite the fact that this attraction is nearly 25 years old, it was not easy for Star Wars: Rise of the Resistance to match the attention to detail.
 This attraction's location far back in the park lends itself perfectly to a long walk through a temple, caves, and forbidden ruins.
+Thankfully, this attraction has continued to receive small updates and regular refurbishments throughout its life, ensuring that it will continue to delight and immerse guests for many years to come.

 50. Millennium Falcon: Smugglers Run.